Why Global Recognition Does Not Guarantee a City’s Long-Term Stability

 -

-They do not fit easily into global narratives.
+These internal elements resist measurement.
+They do not translate easily into global narratives or visual representation.

 The Stability Gap